 You will find so much useful information in these directories that your head will spin.
 Right off your neck.
 In a good way.
 But it’s also just enormous fun to browse them and imagine what the city used to be like in, say, 1889 when that year’s list of the city’s almost 150 saloons looked like this.

 HeritageQuest is the service that provides access to scanned U.S. city directories to libraries across the country (it appears to be the same content the genealogy site Ancestry offers its members).
-This service is available free to library card holders.
+This service is available free to holders of library cards.
 If you do not live in the City of Dallas, check to see if your local library system subscribes to this HeritageQuest database.

 Here are a few other free online sources offering Dallas directory info — and these are available to everyone:

 - I’m updating this post on April 5, 2017 to include an INCREDIBLE selection of (from what I can tell) fully-scanned directories — twenty of them!
 This includes various years between 1902 and 1961 — including most issued between 1936 and 1941 (only partial scans of these editions are available through HeritageQuest/Ancestry, but here we can see complete directories).
 Thanks to the Dallas Public Library, everyone can access these Dallas city directories at the Portal to Texas History, here.

 - Another fully-scanned Dallas directory available online free for everyone can be found on Archive.org: the 1909 Worley’s directory is here.